MakeSchool-Tutorials/Getting-Started-With-Xcode-2018/P0-Get-Started-With-Xcode/content.md

 This tutorial will guide you through installing Xcode and get you started on your iOS developer journey.

-You should be on macOS Sierra (10.13.2+) and have Xcode 8.2+. **DO NOT INSTALL ANY DEVELOPER PREVIEWS OF OS X, iOS, OR Xcode!!!**
+You should be on macOS High Sierra (10.13.4+) and have Xcode 9.4+. **DO NOT INSTALL ANY DEVELOPER PREVIEWS OF OS X, iOS, OR Xcode!!!**

 Let's get our tools set up.

 # Checking macOS

 Click the 🍎 button on the top left of your Mac screen and click `About this Mac`.
-It should say `macOS High Sierra` and `Version 10.13.2`.
+It should say `macOS High Sierra` and `Version 10.13.4`.
 If it does not say `macOS High Sierra`, go [here](https://itunes.apple.com/us/app/macos-high-sierra/id1246284741?mt=12) and install High Sierra.

-If it does not say `Version 10.13.2` but _does_ say `macOS High Sierra`, click the 🍎 button on the top left of your Mac screen and click `App Store`.
+If it does not say `Version 10.13.4` but _does_ say `macOS High Sierra`, click the 🍎 button on the top left of your Mac screen and click `App Store`.
 Install the updates!

 # Installing Xcode